Massachusetts House of Representatives

-The Massachusetts House of Representatives is the lower house of the Massachusetts General Court, the state legislature of the Massachusetts.
+The Massachusetts House of Representatives is the lower house of the Massachusetts General Court, the state legislature of Massachusetts.
 It is composed of 160 members elected from 14 counties each divided into single-member electoral districts across the Commonwealth.
 The House of Representatives convenes at the Massachusetts State House in Boston, the state capital of Massachusetts.

 Qualifications

 Any person seeking to get elected to the Massachusetts House of Representatives must meet the following qualifications: